EinsMarvs/EinsMarvs/README.txt

 2. EinsOrdner - A plugin for BetterDiscord

 --------------------------------------
-These plug-ins may not be sold, nor may they be passed off as one's own.
+These plugins may not be sold, nor may they be passed off as one's own.
 --------------------------------------